 Hostile Work Environment

 You deserve a fair and equal work environment free of unlawful harassment.
 A hostile work environment occurs when a workplace is permeated with discriminatory intimidation, ridicule, or insult that is so severe or pervasive that it interferes with your job performance.
-Nashville hostile work environment attorney Curt Masker has successfully represented many victims of unlawful workplace harassment in Tennessee.
+This is what is known as an “abusive” work environment.

-Federal and Tennessee employment laws prohibit a hostile work environment based on an employee’s protected class or characteristic.
+Federal and Tennessee employment laws prohibit a hostile work environment that is based on an employee’s protected class or characteristic.
 The following are protected classes for workers in Tennessee:

 - Sex (including pregnancy, sexual orientation, and gender identity)